YudizAndroidRiya/bricks-repository/README.md

-Here's a README file for your bricks repository:
+Here’s the updated README file with the initialization steps for Mason and instructions to globally activate Mason CLI:

 ---